-Nothing to Declare is a research-based lecture performance that explores borders within Lebanon, those between Lebanon and its neighbors, and across the Arab world.
+Nothing to Declare is a research-based lecture performance and video installation exploring borders within Lebanon, those between Lebanon and its neighbors, and across the Arab world.

 An old map of the Arab world shows border-crossing train tracks spanning the region.
 The old Hijaz Railway, which connected Damascus to Medina, once transported Muslim pilgrims through what is today Syria, Jordan, and Saudi Arabia without the need for visas.
 Today, the non-operational Lebanese Railway appears as a rupture.